Dhruv-develop/Retail-Sales-Excel-Dashboard/README.md

 - Top-performing salespersons drive a significant portion of revenue
 - Higher discounts do not always guarantee higher sales
 - Category-level analysis highlights high-demand products

+## 🔗 LinkedIn Post

+This project has been shared on LinkedIn showcasing the dashboards and key insights 🔗 View the LinkedIn post here: https://www.linkedin.com/posts/YOUR-LINK-HERE